CHAPTER 67. SERVICE OUTAGES

 (d) The Commission will implement a plan to govern its internal operations in receiving notification of service interruptions, in investigating such interruptions, and in assisting the customers of the utility, the utility and Commonwealth agencies in restoring service.

-(e) All electric, gas, water and telephone utilities shall list in the local telephone directories of their service areas a telephone number to be used during normal operating hours and an emergency telephone number to be used 24 hours in emergency service situations.
+(e) All electric, gas, water, steam and telephone utilities shall list in the local telephone directories of their service areas, and on their web sites, a telephone number to be used during normal operating hours and an emergency telephone number to be used 24 hours in emergency service situations.

 Authority